The Top 4 TV Shows to Watch before Traveling to Ireland

 Where to Watch: You must have an HBO account or access through your current television provider.

-2. Vikings
+3. Vikings

-Even though it is supposed to be set in medieval Scandinavia, Ireland is home to all the filming for The History Channel’s series, Vikings.
+Even though it is set in medieval Scandinavia, Ireland is home to all the filming for The History Channel’s series, Vikings.
 Most of the filming took place at Lough Tay, the setting for the mysterious world of Ragnar Lothbrok, a Viking warrior.
 Some great Vikings locations to see in Ireland:

 • Valley of Glendalough